MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-user-accounts-with-office-365-powershell.md

 - Ent_Office_Other
 ms.assetid: bb12f49d-a85d-4f3b-ada2-5c4e33977b10

-description: "Summary: View, list, or display your user accounts in various ways with PowerShell for Microsoft 365."
+description: "Summary: View, list, or display your Microsoft 365 user accounts in various ways with PowerShell."
 ---

-# View user accounts with PowerShell for Microsoft 365
+# View Microsoft 365 user accounts with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 Although you can use the Microsoft 365 admin center to view the accounts for your Microsoft 365 tenant, you can also use PowerShell for Microsoft 365 and do some things that the admin center cannot.